manu05X/CS-Fundamentals/src/main/java/com/manish/Database/NOTES/01-database-fundamentals.md

 ### Relational Model

-Main features of the relational model are:
+com.manish.OOD.CreationalDesign.BuilderDesign.Pizza.Main features of the relational model are:
 * **Relations** - Tables -Represent data as a collection of relations or tables
 * **Attributes** - Columns - Each entry in a relation can describe multiple values that are grouped as an attribute
 * **Tuples** - Rows - Represent individual data points across multiple attributes